-I became more of toxic chemicals when I was pregnant with our first child.
+I became more aware of toxic chemicals when I was pregnant with our first child.
 I was shocked to learn that the average home contains 500-1000 toxic chemicals, many of which we are unable to see, smell or taste.
-Although it can seem overwhelming, detoxifying your home is simpler than you might think.
+Although it can seem like an overwhelming task, detoxifying your home is simpler than you might think.
 The below information is intended to help you make choices that will get you and your family on your way to a healthier home and life.

-Himalayan Salt Crystal Lamps are another natural alternative that emit negative ions and significantly reduce a myriad of indoor air pollutants.
+Himalayan Salt Crystal Lamps emit negative ions as well, significantly reducing a myriad of indoor air pollutants.
 They also make a beautiful and ambient nightlight.

 The bottoms of our shoes carry dirt, dust, bacteria, viruses, fertilizer residue, chemicals, pesticides and other toxins that simply don’t belong inside a home – especially a home with pets and crawling babies!
 Some cultures remove their shoes as a form of respect for the home.
 According to reflexology experts, feet do not have the chance to breathe, stretch and feel when confined in shoes.
 Going barefoot allows your pressure points to be stimulated.